cpn-io/cpn-js/cpn-ide-docs/docs/project_tree.md

 - using the hot-key combinations **Shift+Up** / **Shift+Down**
 <br>

-- pressing **Up/Down** keys on the top of the Project tree allows to move an entry to a different position in its group:
+Pressing **Up/Down** keys on the top of the Project tree allows to move an entry to a different position in its group:
 <br>

 ![Screenshot](img/buttons.png)